A dog can locate the source of a sound in 1/600 of a second and can hear sounds four times farther away than a human can.

 Even with their poor eyesight, dogs can still see better at night than humans do.

-Feet' is the name of the phenomenon in which the bacteria on a dog's paws cause them to smell like corn chips.
+'Frito Feet' is the name of the phenomenon in which the bacteria on a dog's paws cause them to smell like corn chips.
 Because a pup's feet are in constant contact with the ground, they pick up tons of microorganisms in their paws.
-When dogs cool off by sweating through the pads of their feet, the combo of moisture and bacteria releaces a nutty, popcorn-like aroma.
+When dogs cool off by sweating through the pads of their feet, the combo of moisture and bacteria releases a nutty, popcorn-like aroma.
 Basically it's dog B.O.

 Greyhounds appear to be the most ancient dog breed.
 "Greyhound" comes from a mistake in translating the early German name Greishund, which means "old (or ancient) dog," not from the color gray.